caltechlibrary/dataset/datasetd_yaml.5.md

 indexing will be needed before this will work as it would use the SQLite 3 database to execute the SQL statement against.
 Otherwise the SQL statement would conform to the SQL dialect of the SQL storage used (e.g. Postgres or SQLite3).
 The SQL statements need to conform to the same constraints as dsquery's implementation of SQL statements.

+schema_name
+: (optional) The name of a schema defined in the top-level schemas map to use for validating documents in this collection.
+  If set and validate is true, documents will be validated against this schema on create and update operations.

+validate
+: (optional, default false) If true and schema_name is set, enable schema validation for create and update operations.
+  When validation fails, a 400 Bad Request response is returned with validation errors in the X-Validation-Errors header.

 ## API Permissions